diogogithub/gnu-social/modules/AuthCrypt/README.md

 Default values in parenthesis.

-authoritative (false): Set this to true when _all_ passwords are hashed with crypt()
+authoritative (false): Set this to true when _all_ passwords are hashed with password_hash()
-    (warning: this may disable all other password verification, also when changing passwords!) statusnet (true): Do we check the password against legacy StatusNet md5 hash?
+    (warning: this may disable all other password verification, also when changing passwords!) algorithm (PASSWORD_DEFAULT): A hashing algorithm to use, the default value is defined by PHP.
+See all supported strings at https://php.net/password-hash algorithm_options (['cost' => 12] if "algorithm" is bcrypt): Hashing algorithm options.
+See all supported values at https://php.net/password-hash statusnet (true): Do we check the password against legacy StatusNet md5 hash?
-    (notice: will check password login against old-style hash and if 'overwrite' is enabled update using crypt()) overwrite (true): Do we overwrite old style password hashes with crypt() hashes on password change?
-    (notice: to make use of stronger security or migrate to crypt() hashes, this must be true) password_changeable (true): Enables or disables password changing.
+    (notice: will check password login against old-style hash and if 'overwrite' is enabled update using crypt()) overwrite (true): Do we overwrite password hashes on login if they used a different algorithm (notice: to make use of stronger security or migrate obsolete hashes, this must be true) password_changeable (true): Enables or disables password changing.
     (notice: if combined with authoritative, it disables changing passwords and removes option from menu.)
 autoregistration: This setting is ignored.
 Password can never be valid without existing User.